L4OS/Primula/include/libc_emu/README.md

 Real libc headers are platform specific.
 So we keep here description of some subset of libc functions.
 At least some of them, which used by the Primula itself.

-To make this folder the default include directory for preprocessor and lexical analyzer, define environment variable C_INCLUDE_PATH with absoluute path to this folder.
+To make this folder the default include directory for Primula preprocessor and lexical analyzer, define an environment variable C_INCLUDE_PATH with absolute path to this folder.